TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: Framework of the lens modelling

-To constrain $\lambda_{\rm int}$, we require observables that rescale with the MST, e.g., the stellar kinematics.
+To constrain $\lambda_{\rm int}$, we require observables that rescale with the MST, for example the stellar kinematics.
 Although such observables rescale with $\lambda_{\rm int}(1- \kappa_{\rm ext})$, the external convergence $\kappa_{\rm ext}$ is independently estimated from the LOS properties leaving only $\lambda_{\rm int}$ to be constrained from those observables.
-The line-of-sight velocity dispersion rescales with the MST as
+The LOS velocity dispersion rescales with the MST as

 This rescaling is only valid for a pure MST, \ajs{such as} the external MST, and is approximately valid for an internal MST with single aperture kinematics.
 However, this is not valid for internal MST with spatially resolved kinematics \citep[][]{Chen21, Yildirim21}.
 The time delay rescales with the MST as